 For these reasons, Lewis & Clark places a strong emphasis on language and cultural studies, requiring all students to demonstrate basic competency in a foreign language.

-Students may explore their interest in language and culture in one of two ways: they can focus on one language and major in French studies, German studies, or Hispanic studies; or they can combine two languages and receive a Foreign Languages major (recommended for those interested in mastering more than one language).
+Students may explore their interest in language and culture in one of two ways: they can focus on one language and major in French studies, German studies, or Hispanic studies; or they can combine two languages and receive a World Languages major (recommended for those interested in mastering more than one language).
 Both options are often pursued in conjunction with another major, such as international affairs or psychology.
-Students of Chinese and Japanese may combine their language study with other fields to complete an interdisciplinary major or minor in East Asian studies.
-In addition, minors are offered in Classical Studies, Latin American studies, Chinese, Japanese, and Russian.
+Students of Chinese and Japanese may combine their language study with other fields to complete an interdisciplinary major or minor in Asian studies.
+In addition, minors are offered in Classical Studies, Latin American studies, Chinese, Japanese, Russian and French.

 A major in the department prepares graduates to enter a variety of fields, including international business, academics, diplomacy, and humanitarian work.
 Students who combine their language study with other fields or who continue their studies at graduate school may find a career in journalism, medicine, social work, politics, translation, or teaching.

 - Interpreter for the Hispanic Women’s Shelter (Spanish).